214zzl995/subtitle-fast/crates/subtitle-fast-decoder/README.md

 When no feature is enabled, only the lightweight mock backend is compiled.
 GitHub CI automatically enables the mock backend so tests can exercise downstream logic without native dependencies.

+## Configuration knobs

+- Env vars: `SUBFAST_BACKEND`, `SUBFAST_INPUT`, and `SUBFAST_CHANNEL_CAPACITY` feed into `Configuration::from_env`.
+- Default backend: the first compiled backend is chosen in priority order (mock on CI; VideoToolbox then FFmpeg on macOS;
+  MFT then FFmpeg on Windows/other).
+- Channel capacity: `channel_capacity` limits the internal frame queue and governs backpressure.

 ## Error handling

 All failures map to `YPlaneError` variants: